soniccd123/SNES-FeRAM-Cart/README.md

 This technique may not be compatible with save supporting SNES/Super Famicom software.

 How to make multirom file: Just use the CMD command "copy /b rom_x.bin + rom_y.bin + rom_z.bin rom_result.bin" to join them to one file.
 One may join how many ROMs he wants to, just be shure that the result file is smaller than the total size of the EPROM and that the ROMs fit correctly to each desired bank to make software switching possible.

+# Disclaimer

+I'm not an professional engineer and created this project as a hobby, this said, problems and errors maybe present and in need to be corrected.
+I'll try you to help the best as I can if any problems arrise but be aware that they may exist.

 Happy playing!